sybrenjansen/mpire/docs/usage/workerpool/order_tasks.rst

     :depth: 2
     :local:

-In some settings it can be useful to supply the tasks to workers in order.
+In some settings it can be useful to supply the tasks to workers in a round-robin fashion.
 This means worker 0 will get task 0, worker 1 will get task 1, etc. After each worker got a task, we start with worker 0 again instead of picking the worker that has most recently completed a task.

 When the chunk size is larger than 1, the tasks are distributed to the workers in order, but in chunks.
 I.e., when ``chunk_size=3`` tasks 0, 1, and 2 will be assigned to worker 0, tasks 3, 4, and 5 to worker 1, and so on.